bones-codes/the_colonel/README.md

 **TODO:** Add showterm and diagram.

+The following is an overview of the three main components of the Colonel.

 <a name="rootkit"/>
 **Rootkit:**
 The rootkit is a linux kernel module (lkm) written in C. Upon installation, the lkm, along with any properly prefixed files, is hidden.
 A custom /proc entry is also created and subsequently hidden.
 Communication with the lkm is accomplished by passing commands to the custom /proc entry.

+The [lkm hides](../master/lkm/rootkit.c#L52-L65) itself by noting its placement within the kobject, and modules listing.
 The hiding of the custom /proc entry, processes, and files is accomplished by the [modification of page memory attributes](../master/lkm/rootkit.c#L82-L96) and passing in customized functions that target the [/proc](../master/lkm/rootkit.c#L100-L119) and [file system](/master/lkm/rootkit.c#L121-L132) directory listings.
-This method of hiding will leave process related commands intact, i.e. `ls`, `ps`, `lsof`, `netstat`, `kill`.
+This method of hiding leaves process related commands intact, i.e. `ls`, `ps`, `lsof`, `netstat`, `kill`.

-The [lkm hides](../master/lkm/rootkit.c#L52-L65) itself by noting its placement within the kobject, and modules listing.
-EXPAND
-- command execution
+The custom /proc entry displays accepted rootkit commands, methods of passing commands, and the current rootkit status.
+This is accomplished by modifying the /proc entry's [proc_read function](../master/lkm/rootkit.c#L134-L179).
+All passed commands are processed through the /proc entry's modified [proc_write function](../master/lkm/rootkit.c#L181-L213).

-- references/resources
+**TODO:** Add references/resources

 <a name="keylogger"/>
 **Keylogger:**
-C, daemon, userland.
-Logs keycodes and values of released keys to log in hidden directory.
-Includes error log.
-File path.
-Receives commands via /proc/colonel.
+The keylogger is a daemonized C program.
+Activation/deactivation is accomplished by passing the appropriate command to the rootkit's custom /proc entry.
+Keyboard entries are captured from the /dev/input/event file and written to /opt/__col_log/evlog.txt.
+The keylogger also logs its activity, as well as any errors, to /opt/__col_log/log.txt. in a customLogs keycodes and values of released keys to log in hidden directory.
+Includes error log

 <a name="irc"/>
 **IRC Bot:**